 To fulfil the state vision of “a healthy, educated, gender sensitive, prosperous and smiling Rajasthan with a well-developed economic infrastructure", Rajasthan needs to focus on the areas where the most can be achieved.
 It needs to leverage its core competencies to accelerate growth and ensure people achieve higher living standards.

-Rajasthan Priorities, as part of the larger India Consensus – a partnership between Copenhagen Consensus and Tata Trusts, will work with stakeholders across the state to identify, analyze, and prioritize the best solutions to state challenges.
+Rajasthan Priorities, as part of the larger India Consensus – a partnership between Tata Trusts and the Copenhagen Consensus Center, will work with stakeholders across the state to identify, analyze, and prioritize the best solutions to state challenges.
 It will commission some of the best economists in India, Rajasthan, and the world to calculate the social, environmental and economic costs and benefits of proposals.

 Once new research is available on responses to Rajasthan challenges, we will ask everyone - from Nobel Laureates to everyday citizens - to set their priorities for the state, sparking a conversation about the most effective and efficient solutions for Rajasthan.